kaiekubjas/academic-kickstart/content/authors/admin/_index.md

 I work in the field of applied nonlinear algebra.
 I am particularly interested in algebraic statistics and applications in biology, for example in phylogenetics and 3D genome reconstruction.
 I am also interested in questions about matrix and tensor decompositions, e.g. nonnegative and positive semidefinite factorizations, and low-rank matrix/tensor completion.
 Besides nonlinear algebra, I like to use tools from combinatorics, polyhedral geometry and convex optimization.

-Currently I am the Deputy Convenor of [European Women in Mathematics](https://www.europeanwomeninmaths.org) and the Secretary of the [SIAM Activity Group on Algebraic Geometry](https://www.siam.org/membership/activity-groups/detail/algebraic-geometry-si-ag-2).
+Currently I am the Deputy Convenor of [European Women in Mathematics](https://www.europeanwomeninmaths.org) and the Vice Chair of the [SIAM Activity Group on Algebraic Geometry](https://www.siam.org/membership/activity-groups/detail/algebraic-geometry-si-ag-2).

 [Academy of Finland](https://www.aka.fi/en/) is funding my research through project funding for early-career researchers.